Time to get motivated- go back to Step 1

-In step 1 of the UCLP© we asked you to think about why you want to change your diet to get into the right frame of mind.
-In step 2 we asked you to reflect on your current eating pattern and make some simple changes.
+In Step 1, we asked you to think about why you want to change your diet to get into the right frame of mind.
+In Step 2 we asked you to reflect on your current diet and make some simple changes.
+For Step 3, it’s time to add in some foods that will help to lower your cholesterol.

 Soya foods are made from soya beans.
 Soya beans are packed full of good quality proteins, healthy fats and a range of vitamins, minerals and plant nutrients.
-Foods made from soya beans are, in the main, naturally low in saturated fat.
+Foods made from soya beans also tend to be low in saturated fat.

-It’s best to start with 1 - 2 servings a day, and gradually build up to 3 servings each day of any combination of the food and drinks listed below.
+It’s best to start with one to two servings a day, and gradually build up to 3, of any combination of the food and drinks listed below.

 Fibre is essential for health and found in all plants – fruits, vegetables and cereals.